jbellsey/redux-model-utils/README.md

     switch (action.type) {

-        // for arrays, we use 'copy()' directly on the state object to duplicate it first case actionCodes.ADD_TODO:
+        // for arrays, we use 'copy()' directly on the state object to duplicate it first.
+        // accessor strings aren't useful here; we directly manipulate the new state object case actionCodes.ADD_TODO:
             state = reduxUtils.copy(state);
             state.todos.push(action.text);